The configuration consists, in general, of the following five parts:

 , is the coupling time window (= coupling time step) length.
 This means if a solver uses a smaller time step size, he subcycles, i.e. needs more smaller time steps until data is exchanged.

-Both participants need to use
+Both participants need to either provide

 the mesh over which data is exchanged